haftamudesta/game_python/README.md

 # 📖 Space shooter <a name="about-project"></a>

-**Space shooter**  is a classic  game where the player controls a spaceship or aircraft, shooting enemies while dodging their attacks.
+**Space shooter**  is a classic  game where the player controls a spaceship or aircraft, shooting enemies while doing their attacks.

 ## 🛠 Built With <a name="built-with"></a>